Going Green & Giving Back

-Our Vessels: All of our vessels comply with current Environmental Protection Agency and Coast Guard regulations regarding emissions, and several of our vessels have been outfitted with environmentally-friendly engines and other innovations to further reduce emissions and save fuel.
-The Star of the Northwest, Spirit of Adventure, and our new vessel the Kenai Fjords 360 are equipped with EPA Tier III fuel-efficient and low emissions engines, and the Viewfinder is equipped with an EPA Tier II fuel-efficient and low emissions engine.
+All of our vessels comply with current Environmental Protection Agency and Coast Guard regulations regarding emissions, and several of our vessels have been outfitted with environmentally-friendly engines and other innovations to further reduce emissions and save fuel.
+The Star of the Northwest, Spirit of Adventure, Orca Song, and our new vessel the Kenai Fjords 360 are equipped with EPA Tier III fuel-efficient and low emissions engines, and the Viewfinder is equipped with an EPA Tier II fuel-efficient and low emissions engine.
 The Glacier Express has a platinum injection system to further reduce emissions.
 We will continue to invest in technology to reduce fuel usage, emissions, noise, and wake.

 We use environmentally-friendly cleaning solutions, Coast Guard-approved sewage treatment systems, biodegradable wildlife-safe hydraulic oil, and eco-friendly vessel bottom coatings.
 All engine oils are recycled and used as heating fuel for buildings.
 We recycle when possible and promote recycling on our cruises.

 Single-use plastic can be detrimental to the environment and is particularly harmful to marine animals.
 Over 8 million tons of plastic ends up in the ocean every year, and about 90% of that is single-use plastic.
 We are currently working on ways to reduce or eliminate the use of single-use plastics, such as:

 - Installing water bottle filling stations on our vessels

 - Using biodegradable straws, cold cups, dinner plates, and cutlery

 - Switching from disposable plastic oil drums to large reusable steel containers